 In contrast, Magento is a platform that provides more potential in developing unique and better online store platforms, however, newer users or smaller companies may lack the time to configure the site to meet eCommerce needs.
 The technical requirements for using Magento allow better optimization of site performance and larger product distribution, but may not suit the needs of all businesses.
 In this scenario, entrepreneurs and companies require further evaluation of the company capability and needs before investing time and expenses towards more complex software.

 Standard versions of Magento are open-source and apply eCommerce services for most businesses.
 However, users require hosting fees when operating Magento to begin distributing products through online stores.
 Also, the program consists of applications that are both free and at premium rates, which implies that users should allocate a healthy budget aside to continue eCommerce operations.
 For better integration, Magento is an alternative for organizations with developer interaction, high product volumes, and up-scale online and mobile eCommerce presence.
+Magento also has a large selection of templates available online making it more affordable to integrate an already existing design into your site.

 The Shopify User